Penn State vs. Rutgers NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Penn State and its opponents have gone over the current 46.5-point total in four of 10 games (40%) this season.
+- Penn State's games this season have gone over 46.5 points four of 10 times.

-- The combined points per game average of the two teams, 49, is 2.5 points more than Saturday's over/under.
+- The combined points per game average of the two teams, 49, is 2.5 points above Saturday's over/under.

-- The 39.8 combined points per game that these two squads have allowed this season are 6.7 fewer than the 46.5 over/under in this contest.
+- These two squads combine to allow 39.8 points per game, 6.7 fewer than this contest's over/under.

-- The average total in Nittany Lions games this season is 52, 5.5 points more than Saturday's total of 46.5.
+- The average total in Nittany Lions games this season is 52, 5.5 points above Saturday's over/under of 46.5.

 - In 2021, games involving the Scarlet Knights have averaged a total of 46.7 points, 0.2 more than the set over/under in this contest.